celeste-ch/PL4246-Data-Repository/README.md

   1. RScript.pdf: The pdf file containing the full knitted RScript generated from PL4246 Final Paper.Rmd.
 It includes all RCode and output generated.
   2. STARS network.png: A png file of the constructed statistics anxiety network for students enrolled in PL4246, generated using the RScript.
   3. louvain community detection.png: A png file of the statistics anxiety network using the Louvain method, generated using the RScript.

+Instructions to Run:
+  1. Download as zip folder
+  2. Open PL4246 Final Paper.Rmd and ensure working directory is set to [Data and RScript]